 2-Shot Micro Molding

-Micro molders also have the ability to mold two different materials on the same part simultaneously.
-Two different thermoplastic resins are shot in sync, requiring only one mold cycle.
-This method can add valuable cosmetic or functional properties, reduce labor, or make the part more robust.
+Adding to the capabilities of micro molding is the ability to mold two different materials on the same part at the same time.
+The two different thermoplastic resins are shot in sync so that it requires only one mold cycle.
+Often times this process can add valuable cosmetic or functional properties, reduce labor or assist in making the part more robust.

 The image above has a soft durometer material in the center, surrounded by a hard ABS structural material.
-This part is created in a single mold, eliminating the need to build two parts and assemble them or two tools and insert mold one material on the other saving time and resources.
+This part is molded in one mold eliminating the need to build two parts and assemble them or two tools and insert mold one material on the other saving time and resources.

 Automation & Packaging

-Part handling and packaging may seem like a second thought, but it can be just as important as actually making the part.
-Sometimes, catching the part, can be more difficult than making the part.
-Packaging a component so it’s oriented in a manner that’s useful to the customers automation or assembly process can be just as important as part accuracy.
+Part handling and packaging sometimes seem like a second thought, but in many cases, it’s almost as important to the process as making the part.
+Molding a small part is one thing.
+Molding it and packaging it so it’s oriented in a manner that’s useful to the customer can be a challenge all on it’s own.

 In-house custom automation and packaging can come in many forms.
-This can be reel-to-reel packaging, light subassemblies, lead frame die-forming and singulation, in-line inspection, or a wide variety of other custom secondary processes.
+This can be reel-to-reel packaging, light subassemblies, lead frame die-forming and singulation, in-line inspection or a wide variety of other custom secondary processes.
 These added services complete the total micro-molding service and sometimes can be the difference between project success and failure.

 Product handling is also a necessary consideration.
 Surface contamination can be at a minimum a nuisance for parts this size.
 Delicate features need proper processes in place to make sure the product arrives to the customer undamaged.
 Automation and clean room molding may be required.